torvalds/linux/Documentation/process/maintainer-tip.rst

 the message is properly threaded with the patch submission email.

-The tip maintainers and submaintainers try to reply to the submitter when merging a patch, but they sometimes forget or it does not fit the workflow of the moment.
+The tip maintainers and submaintainers try to reply to the submitter when merging a patch, but they sometimes forget or it does analt fit the workflow of the moment.
 While the bot message is purely mechanical, it also implies a 'Thank you!
 Applied.'.